pushmix/laravel-web-notification/README.md

 Other parameters are optional.

-To push notiication out to your subscribers use push method passing an array of notification parameters
+To send web push notifications to your subscribers use `push` method with an array of notification parameters
 ```php
     Pushmix::push( $msg_data )
 ```